-Biology: Sustainable Ecosystems
+Biology: Sustainable Ecosystems and Climate Change

-Earth & Space: Study of the Universe
+Earth & Space: Space Exploration

-Physics: Characteristics of Electricity
+Physics: Principles and Applications of Electricity

 - The distinct properties of static and current electricity can be explained by the behaviour of electric charges.

 - Electrical energy can be produced from renewable and non-renewable sources and converted to other forms of energy to meet various needs.

 - The production and consumption of electrical energy has social, economic, and environmental impacts that can be addressed through sustainable practices.